Adaptive Graph Auto-Encoder for General Data Clustering: Proposed Model

 \subsection{Computational Complexity}

 In the phase of training GCN, the most time-consuming operation is to compute $\hat A T_i$ where $T_i = XW_i \in \mathbb R^{n \times d_i}$.
 Since $\hat A$ is sparse, the amount of non-zero entries is denoted by $|\mathcal{E}|$.
+Overall, the computational complexity of AdaGAE with $m$ layers is $O(l |\mathcal{E}| \sum_{i=1}^m d_i)$ where $l$ is the total number of gradient descent.
 Therefore, the computational complexity of each iteration to update GCN is $O(|\mathcal{E}| d_i)$.
 To construct the graph matrix, $A$, $O(n^2)$ time is required which is same with the spectral clustering.
 After the embedding is obtained, the complexity to get clustering assignments is $O(n^2 c)$ (using the spectral clustering) or $O(ndc)$ (using $k$-means).